playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 - Vibration motors, for non-visual alerts
 - Buttons, for those with limited mobility ([one such workflow is demonstrated by this Apple ad](https://www.youtube.com/watch?v=XB4cjbYywqg))

+> How does accessibility pertain to React, Angular, and Vue?

+Like every other aspect of application development; you don't get perfect results without putting in the effort to making sure that aspect of your app works well.

+To ensure your app is accessible, you need to:

+- Learn what makes an app accessible
+- Make programming considerations in your markup and styling
+- Build out dedicated features to make your apps more accessible
+- Test your app using assistive technologies

+This _can_ be a lot of work, which may lead some to ask: "Why?"

 ## Why you should make your apps accessible